jsadsad/TacoBoutIt/README.md

 [Live!](http://tacobout-it.herokuapp.com/#/)

 TacoBoutIt is a clone project of Yelp.

-I have created funtionality such as User Auth, visting Business pages, and creating unique Reviews under each Business.
+I have created functionality such as User Auth, visiting Business pages, creating unique Reviews, and Tagging Reviews

 ## Technologies Used

 - Ruby on Rails
 - AWS S3
-- PostgresSql
+- PostgreSQL
 - Redux
 - JavaScript
 - React